Read Text from Images with C# OCR

 int lineNumber = line.LineNumber;

-String lineText = line.Text;
+string lineText = line.Text;

-AnyBitmap lineImage = line.ToBitmap(input);
+AnyBitmap lineImage = line.ToBitmap();

-System.Drawing.Bitmap lineImageLegacy = line.ToBitmap(input);
+System.Drawing.Bitmap lineImageLegacy = line.ToBitmap();

 int lineXLocation = line.X;